fatmasevinck/enetLTS/README.md

  lambdaw: 0.003971358
   ```

 The optimal model fit is selected via 5-fold cross-validation.
-Following heatmap shows all possible candidates.
+In order to show heatmap belonging to all possible candidates.
 To determine updated parameter $\lambda$ (`lambdaw`), we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` package for current `family` option. `plotCoef.enetLTS()` includes group information for multinomial regression.
 Plot functions are re-organized to be suitable for multinomial regression.
 In `plotResid.enetLTS()`, residuals are turned into the deviances as in binary regression case. `plotDiagnostic.enetLTS()` shows the scores of all groups in the space of the first two principal components, explaining nearly all of the variability.
 These plots are demonstrated as follows.

 ![Coefficients](paper/JOSSmultinomCoef.png)